Qimera - Swath Editor

 This option controls the visibility of lines connecting the soundings in the Behind view.

-When Color By is intensity, automatically adjust the grey-scale to maximize the contrast of the imagery data.
-This is done uniquely for each ping buffer currently in the view and will thus adjust dynamically as you progress through the file encounter differing seabed types.
+When Color By is intensity, Qimera will automatically adjust the grey-scale to maximize the contrast of the imagery data.
+This is done uniquely for each ping buffer currently in the view and will thus adjust dynamically as you progress through the file encounter different seabed types.

 Show Grid Lines